Colombia-Nicaragua Litigation: Warnings from Colombia on Lawsuit-Government-Politics

 (also: Nicaragua case: Who will make up the team to defend Colombia in The Hague?)

-“Nicaragua belongs to a small, exclusive club of nations that believe that extended continental shelves can encroach 200 nautical miles on the rights of other nations,” he said.
-“Nicaragua’s claim is without parallel in the history of judicial dispute resolution,” he said.
+“Nicaragua belongs to a small, exclusive club of nations that believe that extended continental shelves can encroach 200 nautical miles on the rights of other countries,” he said.
+“Nicaragua’s claim has no equal in the history of judicial dispute resolution,” he said.

 For Valencia-Ospina, the Nicaraguan claim “has some of the most troubling global implications, as it would constitute an unfortunate development for the Court in its essential role as guarantor of justice and peace.”